 He later critiqued the Soviet as too disparate to function as a government, stating that it was capable only of “moral functions” (48).
 The act of occupying Tauride Palace was the moment of class consciousness Lenin and other orthodox Marxists obsessed over, but after that moment, the desire for restoring order became a difficult task, resulting in the negotiated creation of a Provisional Government meant to restore order in the absence of the Tsar, who would abdicate on March 15.

 The spontaneous, illegal occupation of public space was the revolutionary moment of crisis that Lenin and the Bolsheviks missed.
 It was the moment workers and soldiers united for the primal task of surviving a system that was rapidly killing them.
 Like Egyptians taking Tahrir Square in 2011, the Women’s March on Versailles in 1789, and the successful slave rebellion of the Haitian Revolution, the impromptu formation of a Soviet in Tauride Palace was a purely revolutionary moment, one of Hakim Bey’s Temporary Autonomous Zones.
-It occurred before the state could monitor and contain it.
-It resulted in a new government that Bolshevik elites like Lenin would dissolve to implement a prescribed plan for utopia.
+It occurred before the state could monitor and contain it and resulted in a new approach to governance.

 Bey, Hakim.
 From TAZ: The Temporary Autonomous Zone, in Cultural Resistance Reader, ed.
 Stephen Duncombe, New York: Verso (2002), 113-118.

 Daly, Jonathan, Leonid Trofimov.
 Russia in War and Revolution, 1914-1922.
 Hackett Publishing Group, 2009.

 Lenin, Vladimir.
 The Proletarian Revolution and the Renegade Kautsky.
 1918.